yellow-binary-tree/HawkEye/README.md

 [**[Dataset]**](internvid_g/README.md)

+## Updates
+- 2024/04/29: Update the model loading process, merged trained params of videochat2 to `hawkeye.pth`.
+Now only ckpts of vicuna-7b-v-0 and `hawkeye.pth` are needed to load Hawkeye.

 ## Introduction
 ![performance](assets/performance.jpg)
 Video-text Large Language Models (video-text LLMs) have shown remarkable performance in answering questions and holding conversations on simple videos.